Feature Photo: CBS Television, Public domain, via Wikimedia Commons

 # 9 – Adesso Si

 During the 1966 Sanremo Music Festival, Chad & Jeremy performed their version of this Italian song, initially composed by Sergio Endrigo.
-The result of Chad & Jeremy’s performance level placed them eighth in the competition, while Endrigo’s version peaked at number nine on the official Italian singles chart.
+Chad & Jeremy’s performance placed them eighth in the competition, while Endrigo’s version peaked at number nine on the official Italian singles chart.
 For Chad & Jeremy, the appeal of this duo was global.
 Although they may not have dominated music charts like The Beatles or The Rolling Stones, they still had a solid fan following who preferred the softer side of music and its influence.
 “Adesso Si” in English means “now yes,” which served as the narrator’s lyrical acknowledgment that his beloved was about to travel far away, and he could not follow them to their final destination.

 # 8 – I Have Dreamed